mikix/deb2snap/README.md

 #### Mir server snap

-Mir apps need a server that has access to the input and video hardware.
-For these bits, you'll need an actual physical machine (not a VM) and a Mir framework snap.
+Mir apps need a Mir server that has access to the input and video hardware.
+For these examples, you'll need an actual physical machine (not a VM) and a Mir framework snap.

 The latter is easy enough: